BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt3.md

 ---
-title: "Updating Posts"
+title: "Switching From Pelican To Hugo - Pt3"
 date: 2018-07-06T03:22:05Z
-draft: true
 categories:
   - blog
 tags:
   - hugo
 ---

 Hugo has a different way of generating links so I need to do a couple of things to make sure the new blog doesn't break old links.

-Pelican took the title of the post, put - inbetween the words and added .html at the end.
+Pelican took the title of the post, replaced spaces with - and added .html at the end.

 'updating-makefile-to-a-python-script-clean.html'

-Hugo takes the file name (I think my urls happen to be what I name the file) and makes what they call "pretty" urls
+Hugo takes the file name, I think (my urls happen to be what I name the file), and makes what they call "pretty" urls

 '/posts/hugo_switch_pt1/'